sagemath/trac_to_gh/Issue 7185.md

 # Issue 7185: bug in FFT object in Sage -- segfault

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7185

 Original creator: was